Online Champions: Cheering Your Success

 It's all about a solid foundation

 Once your week has been laid out on that paper, start thinking about when you are going to sit down and do work.
-Try to stay consistent with that time because you will develop a habit and stick with it.
-You are essentially trying to set up a class time that works for YOU.”
+Try to stay consistent with that time because you will develop a habit and stick with it

 ...
 And communication